-Key Stage 2 Competition to be Launched in 2019
+Key Stage 2 Competition

 This is intended to form part of a scheme of work that fits into Remembrance Day and could be ideally located in the first two weeks in November.
 It is targeted (but not exclusively) for Year 5 &/or Year 6 children to research an aspect of Stockport/ Cheshire/ North West during World War 2.
 This would be presented as a class submission using multi-media resources that demonstrated a range of pupils’ work and encompassed topics related to WW2 which are specific and localised.
 Because of its link with Remembrance Day, there should be an element of Remembrance.
 Folders of work; photographs of artefacts and classroom display boards; video clips and audio recordings are invited for submission.

 The choice of topic should reflect the interests of the pupils.
 The following list is given to suggest possible areas of exploration; these ideas are not intended to be prescriptive or to exclude other areas of interest.